 Even if a doctor does list medical errors on a death certificate, the CDC only counts the underlying cause of death in their totals.
 If the underlying cause of death is something like cancer, but the patient dies much earlier than expected due to a medical mistake, the cause of death will still be listed as cancer.

-At the Weitz Firm, we are here for you if you need a Philadelphia legal malpractice lawyer.
+At The Weitz Firm, LLC, we are here for you if you need a Philadelphia legal malpractice lawyer.
 Let us work with you to secure the compensation you deserve.

 What is the real cost of healthcare mistakes?
 We focus so much on the number of deaths and not enough on how many people survive mistakes and are left dealing with the consequences.
 A medical mistake often results in the need for more medical treatment and can even permanently disable a person.

 Think about how many healthcare professionals you may come into contact with throughout a year:

 We know that nobody likes seeking medical treatment, but when we do so we trust healthcare providers to do what they can to make us better.
 We do not expect them to cause us harm.
 These are trained providers who should not make the following mistakes:

 Healthcare is expensive in the United States.
 Even if a person has insurance coverage, a medical mistake can cause them to have expenses they did not expect to have.
 There are other costs associated with unexpected medical care.
 This can include lost income if a person cannot work as well as pain and suffering costs.

 If you or a loved one have been the victim of a mistake on the part of a healthcare provider, please seek legal assistance as soon as you can.
 At The Weitz Firm, LLC, we take these cases seriously and will work tirelessly to secure the compensation you deserve for all of your mistake-related expenses.
 This can include: